Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 These twins enable stress testing at scale: running thousands of Monte Carlo simulations to answer questions like “If our primary supplier in Taiwan halts production for 30 days due to a typhoon, what is the cost of activating a secondary supplier in Mexico?”
 When a real disruption occurs, the twin suggests — or an agentic system executes — the optimal mitigation strategy based on pre-rehearsed scenarios.

-Complementing this is the surge in localised micro-fulfillment centres (MFCs) — small-scale, highly automated facilities in urban centres that spread inventory across a multi-node network, reducing the impact of single-facility failures.
-AI-driven demand prediction pre-positions inventory in these nodes before orders are placed, compressing last mile delivery times and enabling the same-day fulfilment that customers increasingly expect from a modern customer experience platform.
+Complementing this is the surge in localised micro-fulfilment centres (MFCs) — small-scale, highly automated facilities in urban centres that spread inventory across a multi-node network, reducing the impact of single-facility failures.
+AI-driven demand prediction pre-positions inventory in these nodes before orders are placed, compressing last mile delivery times and enabling the same-day fulfilment that customers increasingly expect.

 5. Warehouse Robotics: Humanoids, Swarms, and the Labour Equation